Karina-Goswami/Delinquency-Prediction/README.md

 The goal is to build a predictive model that helps financial institutions identify **high-risk borrowers** early and take preventive actions.

 ---
+## Problem Statement

+Credit card delinquency is a major problem for banks and financial institutions.
+When customers miss or delay their payments, it leads to financial losses and increases risk for the lender.

+The earlier a bank can spot a customer who is likely to miss payments, the better it can manage that risk — whether by sending reminders, adjusting credit limits, or offering repayment plans.

+This project uses **Machine Learning** to predict which customers are at risk of becoming delinquent, based on their income, credit score, payment history, and other financial details.

+To support this, a **Power BI dashboard** was built to give a clear visual picture of the data — showing which locations have more delinquent customers, how payment behavior changes month by month, which credit card types carry more risk, and how income and age affect delinquency.
+This makes it easy for business teams and analysts to explore the data, spot patterns quickly, and make informed decisions — without needing to write any code.

+Together, the machine learning model and the dashboard help institutions **identify risk early and act on it effectively**.

+---
 ##  Dashboard Preview

 <img width="1195" height="727" alt="image" src="https://github.com/user-attachments/assets/5840dc45-6a24-4fd2-ab3a-47922265e385" />